mcb2003/gc/README.md

 * Completely trim off white-space at the start of the text
 * Reads from files given as command-line args, writes to standard output

+## Compiling

+All you need to do is run `make` for a debug build, or `make release` for a release build.
+You can also run `make clean` to clean up generated object files and the binary itself.

 ## Usage

 Just run `gc <filename>`, where filename is the name of a file you'd like to fix.
 For example: